DataDog/documentation/content/account_management/rbac/log_management.md

 Today, custom roles are imported via SAML integrations from Identity Providers: Datadog can receive the user groups from your IdP and automatically generate roles to match those user groups.
 In this case, users who sign in via the IdP will automatically be associated with those roles and will have the permissions that are granted to those roles.

-Alternatively, you can also use our “Role” API to create roles, and associate users with those roles.
+Alternatively, you can also use our "Role" API to create roles, and associate users with those roles.

 For existing roles, you can grant/revoke permissions to/from via the "Role" API in order to manage the access of the users associated with those roles.